System Guide

 You will often want to use annotations or effects to communicate what is happening to your state field.

 It can be tempting to try to avoid taking the step of putting state in an actual state field—there's a bit of verbosity involved in declaring one, and firing off a whole transaction for every state change may feel a bit heavyweight.
-But in almost all cases, it is a really good idea to tie your state into the editor-wide state update cycle, because it makes it a lot easier to keep everything in sync.
+But in almost all cases, it is a really good idea to tie your state into the editor-wide state update cycle, because it makes it a lot easier to keep it in sync with the rest of the editor state.

 Affecting the View